Farah237/SDET2024-TechnnicalTask/README.md

 ## 2. Testing mock-user-auth API with Supertest

 ### a.
 API Routes Tests
+- Test all the API route found on the mock-user-auth and supertest - npm (npmjs.com)

 1. **Test Valid Body:**
    - **Description:** Validate hitting the routes with a valid request body.